 In the third quarter of 2021, the Company increased its land position at Wilding Lake, announcing that the land position had increased with the addition of the Carter Lake property.
-An additional 112 claims were staked along the Valentine Lake Shear Zone, which now brings the total land position to 1,088 claims in 21 Mineral Exploration Licenses.
-The Company also announced the identification of drill targets and the completion of till sampling on the property.
-With the results of the surface sampling, the Company moved forward with a planned 5,000m drill program which commenced in late September.
+An additional 112 claims were staked along the Valentine Lake Shear Zone.
+The Company further increased the land position at Wilding Lake in the second quarter of 2022 by staking an additional 3 licences (113 claims).
+The total land position at Wilding Lake is currently 1,201 claims in 24 Mineral Exploration Licenses.